wagtail/wagtail-localize/README.md

 ]
 ```

-Run `collectstatic --link` to collect the necessary static files:
+`wagtail-localize` loads additional assets for the editing interface.
+Run the `collectstatic` management command to collect all the required assets.

 ```shell
 python manage.py collectstatic --link